circlefin/malachite/specs/english/README.md

 - Byzantine validators may broadcast multiple distinct vote messages for the same round step: equivocation attack.
 Equivocating vote messages differ on the value they carry: `nil`, `id(v)`, `id(v')` with `v' != v`.
-  - A correct validator could in thesis only consider the first vote message received from a sender per round step, say it carries `id(v)`.
+  - A correct validator could "in theory" only consider the first vote message received from a sender per round step, say it carries `id(v)` (with similar consequences on liveness as discussed above).
     The problem of this approach is that `2f + 1`  validators might only consider a different vote message from the same sender and round step, carrying `id(v')` with `v' != v`.
 This may lead other validators to decide `v'`.